 or download (right-click the link) the What is Shadow Work Now?
 Part Two .mp3 audio

 Shamanic teacher and author, Christina is a skilled shamanic healer who weaves her authentic shamanic experience, extensive training, and experience with shamans from Ecuador, Nepal, Tibet, and Africa into her contemporary practice.
 She has been in practice for 20 years, specializing in soul retrieval healings, soul part integration, and ancestral healing.
 She is the director of the Last Mask Center for Shamanic Healing in Portland, Oregon.

-Comments Off Original post date: Friday, December 2nd, 2016
+Comments Off on What is Shadow Work Now?
+Part Two Original post date: Friday, December 2nd, 2016